• Skip to primary navigation

 • Bring heavy cream, ¼ cup sugar and vanilla bean to simmer in a small to medium-sized sauce pot.

-• In a mixing bowl, whisk the egg yolks and other ¼ cup sugar together until frothy.
+• In a mixing bowl, whisk the egg yolks and the other ¼ cup sugar together until frothy.

 • While stirring, slowly add about ½ of the heavy cream mixture to the eggs.
 Stir together gently.
 Pour the egg mixture into the pot of remaining heavy cream.
 Continue to cook over medium-low heat until the mixture thickens and coats the back of a spatula or spoon.
 About 5-8 minutes